ethereum/portal-blog/pages/posts/2024-portal-prague.md

 last stages of development and is expected to enter production over the next 1-2 months.

-The Portal State network is under active development.
+The Portal State network is under active development across all portal client teams.
 We are on track for delivering the initial phase of our state network by Devcon 2024, which will support fetching arbitrary state data from tip of the chain.
 Both the Trin and Ultralight clients have implemented state bridges in their client which can start at the genesis state, execute the next block, extract the state diff, and gossip all of the state data into the network.
 We have run some small experiments to validate our designs and are now moving onto full implementations in our clients.

 All of this puts the Portal project on-track to deliver the production MVP of our three initial networks by Devcon.